volume-generator/trade-volume-generator-on-base-chain/README.md

 -  Copy and past your Token address.  eg (0xAdsc...asda)
 - Enter the amount you want to trade. eg 0.0001 (ETH)
 - Click on Start trade
+PS: Total volume generated = Total buy volume + Total Sell Volume. if you purchase $50 Trade Volume - $25 Buy Volume and $25 Sell Volume will be created Same for all other sets
 After Successful trade you will recieve a transaction url. if trade fails, amount will be reverted back minus gas fee.